pascallanger/DIY-Multiprotocol-TX-Module/docs/Transmitters.md

 1. selecting the specific radio protocol (e.g. DSM) and the sub protocol (e.g. DSMX) directly in the menu system of the Tx (see the picture below)
 1. binding through the menu on the Tx
 1. range checking through the menu on the Tx
-1. enabling two-way telemetry for telemetry capable receivers and protocols.
+1. in some cases enabling two-way telemetry for telemetry capable receivers and protocols.

 <img src="images/OpenTx_Multi_Menu.jpg" width="470" height="180" /> <img src="images/er9X_Multi_Menu.jpg" width="250" height="180" />